Partition Pooling for Convolutional Graph Network Applications in Particle Physics: Introduction

 For modern detectors with a considerable number of sensors, convolutions may require a significant computational effort, especially for deep networks.
 Pooling lowers the required computational resources and improves the effectiveness of training by reducing the dimensionality of the hidden layers successively \cite{CNN_goodfellow, CNN_geron2019hands}.
 It makes deeper networks accessible, as resources are limited in real-life applications.
 In conventional CNNs, pooling also ensures translational invariance of feature recognition \cite{Original, CNN_geron2019hands}.
 With CGN pooling similar to CNN pooling, we can adopt successful CNN architectures to applications on arbitrary geometries.

 We present a pooling scheme that utilizes \emph{graph partitioning} \cite{graph_partition}.
 Graph partitioning is a common tool to dissect graphs into non-overlapping groups of adjacent nodes, called partitions.
 It can be used for arbitrary graphs and does not rely on case specific sensor patterns or symmetries.
 We adopt a typical CNN architecture to a CGN using \emph{partition pooling} and test it on the use case of a typical particle detector.
+Even though our test scenario is strongly motivated by modern neutrino physics, CGNs utilizing partition pooling can be applied to any detector with any geometric sensor arrangement.
+As presented in section \ref{sec:pooling}, partition pooling solely relies on the spatial position of the sensors.
+The method can be evaluated for any reconstruction, e.g., energy and track reconstruction, and classification tasks.